idemeum/docs-idemeum/docs-source/reference/ios-guide.md

 <hr>

 Congratulations :congratulations: !
-You completed integration with idemeum Android SDK.
+You completed integration with idemeum iOS SDK.

 ## Questions?

 [Let us know](/gethelp/) if you need any help or have questions.